chinmaynema/chinmaynema.github.io/_posts/2020-01-21-Alleppey-Varkala.md

 	- The road was good, but the weather and landscape not particularly exciting
 -	We couldn’t wait to be on the houseboat, and needless to say, went directly to it
 	-	It was a beautiful boat, simple yet elegant.
 It had two bedrooms with attached washrooms, an upper deck, a glass-enclosed lower deck, a captain and a cook!
 	-	<u>Tip:</u> I think it’s best to pre-book a houseboat, especially during the busy season.
-At the bottom, I have shared a list of things to look out for while choosing a houseboat
+Towards the end, I have shared a list of things to look out for while choosing a houseboat
 <p align="center">
 <img src="Alleppey-Varkala Pics/IMG_20200118_150533_1.jpg" alt="Houseboat in Vembanad Lake in Alleppey (Alappuzha)" width="55%">
 </p>